k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 Tray Mtn: Drive to Trailhead & Trail Guide
 --------------------------------------------------------

+**Do not drive through Helen.
+Traffic is often 2 MPH. **

+NOTE: There are three 'entry points' to the trailhead.
+Each is sometimes impassible and sometimes OK for a sedan.:

+- **Southern**: Tray Mountain Road all the way from GA-75.
+Sometimes way too rutted.
+- **Ford**: Ford a creek near GA-75, past Indian Grave Gap, then Tray Mountain Rd.
+Sometimes too rutted.
+- **Northern**: Drive past other two entry points, cross new Hiwasee River bridge, Corbin Creek Rd all the way.
+Bumpy and long.
+Sometimes impassible in a sedan.

+**Conditions**:

+* 2018.08.26: Foot-deep erosion gully from one side of the road to the other, just past the 6 mile mark on Corbin Creek Rd.
-* Update: 2016.05 - Tray Mtn Rd from the junction with Indian Grave Gap Rd to Tray Gap is deeply rutted and unsafe to drive in a sedan.
+* 2016.05: Tray Mtn Rd from Indian Grave Gap Rd to Tray Gap deeply rutted; unsafe to drive in a sedan.
 Deep ruts, big rocks.
 Note to self - **Don't do it!**
-* Corbin Creek Rd is 10.1 miles and 45 minutes to Tray Gap.
-Corbin Creek Rd is rough but not "Wonder Mode".
+* 2015: Corbin Creek Rd is 10.1 miles and 45 minutes to Tray Gap.
+Rough but not "Wonder Mode".
-* Back in 2012 I was told that Tray Gap Road *beyond* the gap (i.e. the right fork at the gap) is deeply rutted and unsuitable for 2WD.
+* 2012: Tray Gap Road *beyond* the gap (i.e. the right fork at the gap) reportedly deeply rutted and needs 4WD.
-* Either take the long, rough drive up Corbin Creek Rd or park at Indian Grave Gap and hike an extra 1.7 miles one-way.
+* If you park at Indian Grave Gap, hike to Tray Gap is extra 1.7 miles one-way.

-NOTE: **Do not drive through Helen.
-Traffic is often 2 MPH. **

-NOTE: There are three 'entry points' to the parking:

-- Southern: Tray Mountain Road all the way from GA-75.
-Sometimes way too rutted for a sedan; sometimes OK.
-- Ford: Ford a creek near GA-75, past Indian Grave Gap, then Tray Mountain Rd.
-Sometimes too rutted.
-- Northern: Drive past other two entry points, cross new Hiwasee River bridge, Corbin Creek Rd all the way.
-Bumpy and long, but drivable in a sedan.